 This easy 1.5-mile loop explores the first giant sequoias discovered by settlers in California.

-This pave half-mile loop visits a grove of giant sequoias alongside Western Divide Highway.
+This paved 0.5 to 1.3-mile loop visits a grove of giant sequoias alongside Western Divide Highway.

 This one-mile hike visits the world’s biggest tree, a 275-foot tall Giant Sequoia that is 36.5 feet across at the base.